 Step #3: Save your settings.

 2).
 Todoist: This tool helps you manage your daily tasks.
-For example, if you plan to pitch your idea or blog post to ten bloggers, you can use this tool to keep track.
-You can start for free, or get the advanced features by going pro.
+For example, if you plan to pitch your idea or blog post to ten bloggers, you can use this tool to keep track of your efforts.
+You can start for free or get the advanced features by going pro.

 3).
 Rapportive: This is a free add-on for Gmail that’s owned by LinkedIn.
 Once installed, it shows you profiles of your contacts and even lets you know whether or not they’re online.